seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 docker run -i -t ubuntu:14.04
 {% endhighlight %}

-- Now, back on your local OS (type 'exit' to close the container from before) create a new folder including an empty Dockerfile.
+- Now, back on your local OS (type 'exit' to close the Ubuntu container from before) create a new folder including an empty Dockerfile.
 The Dockerfile includes all commands which should be executed when creating a new image.
-If you want to use [my Dockerfile](https://github.com/seppinho/cdh5-hadoop-mrv1/blob/master/Dockerfile) you also have to copy the conf directory which can be found [here](https://github.com/seppinho/cdh5-hadoop-mrv1).
+If you want to use [my Dockerfile](https://github.com/seppinho/cdh5-hadoop-mrv1/blob/master/Dockerfile) you also have to copy the `conf directory` which can be found [here](https://github.com/seppinho/cdh5-hadoop-mrv1).
+This also includes some other stuff (CMD, COPY) which will be introduced in a seperate blog post.
 {% highlight bash %}
 mkdir new-docker-image
 mkdir new-docker-image/conf